 Progressive forest management projects are being implemented throughout the Santa Fe Watershed and numerous individuals and agencies are working to build upon these efforts.
 Climate predictions for the region indicate that we can expect increased temperatures in the years to come, in effect shifting our traditional gardening zone to a lower elevation.
 Simultaneously, we can expect less predictable weather patterns and more intense storms.

-The first step is to plant the water with the integration of techniques that better utilize storm water to distribute and store water in the landscape to irrigate vegetation and reduce the risk of flooding and erosion.
-The next step is to utilize advanced planting techniques and select climate adaptive species to increase the percentage of canopy cover.
+With the development of the 75 year urban forest plan, the retrofitting of numerous storm water drains and green building codes that encourage water harvesting, we have the opportunity to take into consideration the effects of climate change and plan accordingly through species selection, percentage of canopy cover and advanced planting techniques that better utilize storm water to irrigate trees and other plantings and to distribute and store in the landscape to reduce the risk of flooding.